 This matters beyond Firefox.
 We're at a moment where tech companies are making huge bets that users want AI in everything.
 But the data is starting to suggest that's not universally true.
 Some people find these tools genuinely useful.
 Others find them annoying, inaccurate, or creepy.
 Most people are somewhere in between, depending on the context.

 The problem is that most companies aren't giving users a real choice.
 You can't fully disable Microsoft Copilot without jumping through registry hacks.
-You can't turn off Google's AI search summaries without browser extensions.
-Apple Intelligence is baked into the OS.
+You can't turn off Google's AI search summaries without browser extensions. is baked into the OS.